nhsx/digital-health-insights/index.md

   <h3>Almost half (44%) of patients have used an online GP service in the last 12 months</h3>
 </div>

 Ordering repeat prescriptions was the most popular activity among those who used an online service (26%), followed by booking an appointment online (19%).
 Yet, online GP services haven't fully taken off.
-More than half (56%) of all patients surveyed have not used any online service.
+More than half (56%) of all patients surveyed have not used any online service [<a href="https://gp-patient.co.uk/">2</a>].

-<strong>Table 1.</strong> Patients' use of online GP services in the last 12 months
+<strong>Table 1.</strong> Patients' use of online GP services in the last 12 months.
+Source: GP Patient Survey 2021.

 <table>
   <thead>